nus-cs2113-AY2324S2/ip/docs/README.md

 # User Guide

-Nehsik is a CLI-based Personal Assistant ChatBot that helps the user to keep track of their daily tasks
+Nehsik is a CLI-based personal assistant chatbot that helps the user to keep track of their daily tasks

 ## Features